 Start with your cheese selection.
 It’s a good idea to include both firm and soft cheese, some mild flavors and some stronger flavors.
 My favorite go-to cheese is the Sartori Bellavitano line.
 It comes in multiple varieties and we haven’t had one we didn’t like.
 We usually buy the espresso flavor, but also really like the Merlot, Tennessee Whiskey, and raspberry kinds.

-For this arrangement I purchased some parmesan peppercorn spreadable cheese, but a warm brie or some soft and crumbly blue cheese would have been excellent, too.
+For this arrangement, I purchased some parmesan peppercorn spreadable cheese, but a warm brie or some soft and crumbly blue cheese would have been excellent, too.

 Crackers and Breads

 An assortment is what is important here.
 Most grocery stores sell a party pack of assorted crackers, which is a good starting place.
-Then just fill in with other types of crackers, toasts, crips and breads, aiming for different textures and flavors.
+Then just fill in with other types of crackers, toasts, crips and bread, aiming for different textures and flavors.